sublimetext-io/docs.sublimetext.io/docs/guide/extensibility/troubleshooting.md

 it is possible for third-party packages and/or local customization to interfere with one another or cause other problems.
-You might see this, for example, as Python exceptions that don't make sense in the Console Panel, or certain functionality isn't behaving as you expect.
+You might see this, for example, in Python exceptions that do not appear to make sense in the Console Panel, or certain functionality is not behaving as you expect it to.

 ### Safe Mode